What is chicken parmesan?

 Honestly, this is my favorite chicken parmesan recipe.
 My kids love it, my hubby and I crave it, and it never fails to impress.
 Our only complaint is that I don’t make it often enough.

-If you make this Easy Chicken Parmesan, please let me know by leaving a review below!
+If you make this Easy Chicken Parmesan recipe, please let us know by leaving a review and rating below!

 For more simple weeknight dinners, check out the following recipes: